jeffhammond/blog/MPI_Needs_ABI_Part_4.md

 Right now, Fortran handle conversions are trivial with MPICH but not trivial with Open-MPI.
 No implemenation will have overhead with the MPI-5 ABI.

+Alternatively, if we don't change the Fortran ABI, having the C ABI makes it easy to write a standalone Fortran 2008 module, which can have a better Fortran ABI.

 ## Challenges